Broadcast Announcers and Radio Disc Jockeys

 Speak or read from scripted materials, such as news reports or commercial messages, on radio, television, or other communications media.
 May play and queue music, announce artist or title of performance, identify station, or interview guests.

-Sample of reported job titles: Anchor, Announcer, DJ (Disc Jockey), Host, Morning Show Host, News Anchor, Radio Announcer, Television News Anchor (TV News Anchor)
+Sample of reported job titles: Anchor, Announcer, DJ (Disc Jockey), Host, Morning Show Host, On-Air Host, On-Air Personality, Radio Announcer, Sports Anchor, Television News Anchor (TV News Anchor)

 Occupation-Specific Information